 Amanda Barnett: [00:17:58] So are they going to, you know, maybe some additional questions like who’s going to take care of that or, you know, how?

 Amanda Barnett: [00:18:07] Tell me about you being away for that long.
 I don’t think that’s good for any animal.
 They probably wouldn’t say that.

 Kyle Ditzian: [00:22:32] Manny and Natalie, you guys have had to deal with this kind of stuff in a huge variety of organizations.
-Give me give me something juicy, give me some information.
+Give me something juicy, give me some information.

 Manuel “Manny” Rodriguez: [00:22:43] I’ll start off and say, you know, I think.
-So in the in the broader context, you know, how do you how do you solve for the teach, practice and test right in context.
+So in the broader context, you know, how do you solve for the teaching, practice and test right in context.
 So when things that I, I really appreciate in the world of manufacturing and technical hard skills.
 Right.
 Is the apprenticeship model.